Jenn Walker

 Globe Miami Times had the pleasure of attending all three days of the Gila County Fair this year!
 Below are our photos from Saturday night, which included the well-attended Demolition Derby!
 (Be sure to click both pages one and two below in order to view the entire photo series.)
 Winners …

 The Final Salute to the Apache Drive-In is just around the corner, and we have a lineup of prizes and fun in store for you!
-Check out all the categories, and remember you can enter more than one! globemiamiThis content comes to you through GMTimes staff and/or contributed content through …
+Check out all the categories, and remember you can enter more than one! globemiamiThis content comes to you from contributed content through press releases and …

 For anyone with a zeal for costumes, colors and centuries-old fashion, the Center for the Arts currently has an incredible collection of handmade costumes and vintage dresses on display.
 Think extravagant hats, 1880s France and the Emerald City.
 “The Art of the Costume” showcases the designing genius of Diana Tunis, …